Welcome to Clay County

 Official COUNTY STATEMENTS aND INFORMATION: COVID-19

-The Clay County administration Building is now open to the public for walk-in service, 8 am to 5pm at 50% occupancy limits.
+The Clay County Administration Building is now open to the public for walk-in service, 8 am to 5pm at 50% occupancy limits.
 Starting 7/20 masks will be required.
 There may be wait times during peak hours, please plan ahead and we appreciate your patience with this process.
-The Clay County Annex Building is located within Kansas city limits and is therefore under the jurisdiction of Kansas City’s new emergency orders starting June 29, 2020, masks are required at this location.
+The Clay County Annex Building, open 9 am to 5 pm, is located within Kansas city limits and is therefore under the jurisdiction of Kansas City’s new emergency orders, masks are required at this location.

 Clay county public health notification